Self-Training: A Survey: Self-Training

-Co-training can thus be thought of as a form of self-training; as rather than training a classifier on its own previous predictions; each classifier is trained on the predictions of another classifier that was trained on the predictions of the former.
-Without splitting the input feature set, \citep{chen:2021} proposed Cross Pseudo Supervision for semantic segmentation in images.
+Without splitting the input feature set, \cite{chen:2021} proposed Cross Pseudo Supervision for semantic segmentation in images.
 This method employs two neural networks as supervised classifiers having the same images as inputs.
 Each neural-network is learned at every mini-batch by considering the pseudo-labels generated by the other network for unlabeled instances as ground-truths.
+In multi-task learning, \cite{GhiasiZCLL21} proposed to independently train specialized teachers using labeled datasets.
+These teachers then label an unlabeled dataset, creating a multitask pseudo-labeled dataset.
+Subsequently, a student model is trained using the pseudo-labeled dataset, employing multi-task learning to learn from various datasets and tasks simultaneously.
+Finally, the feature representations of the student model are evaluated across six vision tasks, including image recognition, to assess its perWe ance and generalization capabilities.

-The learnability of co-training was studied under the PAC framework, which also accounts for noise in the class labels of unlabeled examples caused by pseudo-labeling.
+The learnability of co-training was studied under the PAC framework \cite{valiant1984theory}, which also accounts for noise in the class labels of unlabeled examples caused by pseudo-labeling.
 The injection of noisy labels in the pseudo-labeling step is in fact inherent to any self-training algorithm.
-Taking into account noisy labels in training a model was first considered in supervised learning, following the paradigm of learning with an imperfect supervisor in which training data contains an unknown portion of imperfect labels \citep{Natarajan:2013,Bo2018}.
-Most of these studies tackle this problem from an algorithmic point of view, employing regularization \citep{MiyatoMKI19} or estimating mislabeling errors by modeling the transition probability between noisy and true labels \citep{Krithara:2008,PatriniRMNQ17}.
-Other types of noise considerations for image \citep{Xie:2020} and text classification \citep{karamanolakis2021} have recently been proposed, which involve mostly perturbing the input examples (data augmentation in images, for example) and constraining the two models involved in self-training to produce the same predictions on unlabeled examples.
+Taking into account noisy labels in training a model was first considered in supervised learning, following the paradigm of learning with an imperfect supervisor in which training data contains an unknown portion of imperfect labels \cite{Bo2018}.
+Most of these studies tackle this problem from an algorithmic point of view, employing regularization or estimating mislabeling errors by modeling the transition probability between noisy and true labels \cite{Krithara08,PatriniRMNQ17}.